Skip to main content

 Delete a Test Case

-Note that it is possible that due to deleting a Test Case and dependencies of Teststeps in the Test Case with Teststeps in previous Test Cases, an Error will occur prohibiting the execution of the Test Configuration.
+Note that it is possible that due to deleting a Test Case and dependencies of Teststeps in the Test Case with Teststeps in previous Test Cases, a Construction Error will occur prohibiting the execution of the Test Configuration.

 Feedback?